Here at 1812Blockhouse, we enjoy stepping back in time to try to get a feel for the Richland County of long ago.

 Marry Me On Thanksgiving: In Bromfield’s story a young couple, Henry and Mary, is getting engaged and will marry the next day, because Henry is leaving to join up to fight in World War II.
 As it turns out, the practice of marrying on Thanksgiving used to be far more common than it is today.

-In reading through old Mansfield Daily Shields, we find the following from November 29, 1912: “The day before Thanksgiving is the popular time for Mansfield and Richland County young folk to get marriage licenses.
+In reading through old editions of the Mansfield Daily Shield, we find the following from November 29, 1912: “The day before Thanksgiving is the popular time for Mansfield and Richland County young folk to get marriage licenses.
 Nine were issued ‘the day before’ this year.”
 That same paper ran a headline two years later on November 25, 1914: “But Two Licenses Issued for Usual Big Wedding Day”.
 It seems that the report was a bit premature, as reported the next year on November 26, 1915: “Eleven licenses to enter into married life were issued from the probate court license bureau on Wednesday, just preceding the Thanksgiving holiday.
 This number is not quite so large as for the same day in 1914, but still it discloses that holidays afford a great incentive to prospective brides and grooms.”

 The article does not specify exactly what those “incentives” are, so we will have to take their word for it.
 Although it is rare these days to marry on Thanksgiving, we can certainly appreciate a bygone era in which a holiday focused on gratitude and family was chosen by some as the day to begin their married lives.